material-motion/tools/essentials.md

 If you intend to make minor edits, feel free to do so on the master branch.
 Use good judgement.

+### Making major edits

+Create a branch for major edits.
+This will allow you to stage your thoughts in a safe place without being impacted by work going on in the master branch.

 ## Getting started

 New to the material-motion team?
 Start by browsing the [Roadmaps](roadmaps/) to learn more about what the team is up to.